bookingcom/shipper/docs/intro/shipper.rst

 Shipper can deploy your application to multiple clusters in different regions.

-It expects a Kubernetes API and requires no agent in the application clusters, so it should work with any compliant Kubernetes implementation like GKE or AKS.
+It expects a Kubernetes API, so it should work with any compliant Kubernetes implementation like GKE or AKS.
 If you can use ``kubectl`` with it, chances are, you can use Shipper with it as well.

 ******************
 Release Management